 The Santa Fe National Forest in New Mexico is home to stunning scenery, vivid blue skies, and an abundance of hiking trails.
 Each time I visit New Mexico, I am reminded why the state is known as the Land of Enchantment.
 New Mexico is home to a range of stunning landscapes from high plains and deserts to mountains.
 The contrast of these landscapes, combined with vibrant sunsets help the state live up to its name.
-Among the non-strenuous hikes in the Santa Fe National Forest is the Norski Trail.
+Among the many beautiful hikes in the Santa Fe National Forest is the Norski Trail.

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I make a small commission at no additional cost to you.